eGain (NASDAQ:EGAN) Releases FY 2022 Earnings Guidance

+eGain (NASDAQ:EGAN) last posted its earnings results on Thursday, February 3rd.
+The technology company reported $0.10 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.02 by $0.08. eGain had a return on equity of 6.61% and a net margin of 3.59%.
+During the same quarter in the prior year, the company earned $0.05 EPS.

+In related news, Director Russell Christine sold 20,000 shares of the stock in a transaction on Tuesday, February 8th.
+The stock was sold at an average price of $12.21, for a total value of $244,200.00.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+33.30% of the stock is owned by corporate insiders.

-Hedge funds have recently made changes to their positions in the stock.
-BNP Paribas Arbitrage SA lifted its holdings in eGain by 462.2% during the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 5,212 shares of the technology company’s stock valued at $53,000 after purchasing an additional 4,285 shares during the last quarter.
-Millennium Management LLC bought a new position in eGain during the 2nd quarter valued at about $116,000.
-Invesco Ltd. lifted its holdings in eGain by 8.4% during the 3rd quarter.
-Invesco Ltd. now owns 22,181 shares of the technology company’s stock valued at $226,000 after purchasing an additional 1,724 shares during the last quarter.
-Wells Fargo & Company MN lifted its holdings in eGain by 26.0% during the 2nd quarter.
-Wells Fargo & Company MN now owns 33,438 shares of the technology company’s stock valued at $384,000 after purchasing an additional 6,908 shares during the last quarter.
-Finally, Bank of New York Mellon Corp lifted its holdings in eGain by 2.2% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 178,740 shares of the technology company’s stock valued at $1,824,000 after purchasing an additional 3,908 shares during the last quarter.
-50.82% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently made changes to their positions in the company.
+Invesco Ltd. grew its stake in shares of eGain by 8.4% during the third quarter.
+Invesco Ltd. now owns 22,181 shares of the technology company’s stock valued at $226,000 after buying an additional 1,724 shares during the last quarter.
+BNP Paribas Arbitrage SA grew its stake in shares of eGain by 33.3% during the fourth quarter.
+BNP Paribas Arbitrage SA now owns 6,947 shares of the technology company’s stock valued at $69,000 after buying an additional 1,735 shares during the last quarter.
+Millennium Management LLC grew its stake in shares of eGain by 22.1% during the third quarter.
+Millennium Management LLC now owns 12,353 shares of the technology company’s stock valued at $126,000 after buying an additional 2,233 shares during the last quarter.
+Citigroup Inc. grew its stake in shares of eGain by 97.1% during the fourth quarter.
+Citigroup Inc. now owns 5,299 shares of the technology company’s stock valued at $53,000 after buying an additional 2,611 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its stake in shares of eGain by 1.4% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 248,207 shares of the technology company’s stock valued at $2,478,000 after buying an additional 3,412 shares during the last quarter.
+50.82% of the stock is currently owned by hedge funds and other institutional investors.

 eGain Corp. engages in the development, licensing, implementation, and support of customer service infrastructure software solutions.
 Its solutions include financial services, insurance, retail, travel and hospitality, ecommerce, helpdesks, and marketing.
 The company was founded by Ashutosh Roy and Gunjan Sinha in September 1997 and is headquartered in Sunnyvale, CA.